-As most of you probably saw on my Instagram, I recently traveled to Thailand.
-In one word the country was BREATH-TAKING!
+As most of you probably saw on my Instagram, I recently traveled to Thailand and in one word the country was BREATH-TAKING!

 The trip was so inspiring, and I didn’t want it to end… I’m still reflecting over the trip as I have had such a fun time of understanding the beauty of a culture and breathtaking perception on people and Islands.

-I stayed in Phuket Airport Hotel that was nearby Phuket Airport on the first day of arrival as I wanted to explore the small town before leaving for my island tour.
+I stayed in Phuket Airport Hotel that was nearby Phuket Airport.
+On the first day of arrival, I wanted to explore the small town before leaving for my island tour.
 The place is a very comfortable, it is rated as a 3-star hotel (but for me it’s 5 star!) and it’s one of the closest hotels near Phuket Airport.
-Though close to the airport, Phuket Airport Hotel gives you a peaceful haven-like feeling to rest your mind & feet.
+Even though it is closer to the airport, the hotel gives you a peaceful haven-like feeling to rest your mind & feet.
 The hotel is perfect for transit passengers, layovers or a short stay in Phuket.
-The hotel people are friendly!
-They are helpful, friendly and easy to communicate with.
+The worker are super friendly!
+They are helpful and defo easy to communicate with.

 This is the swimming pool area, there’s benches around the pool so you may sit and relax or even read a book.
-The place is created in such a way that as you enter from the entrance the pool is directly in the middle and there is room surrounding it.
-I was lucky enough to have my room right in front of the pool side,…
+The place is structured in an outstanding concept that as you walk into the hotel, the swimming pool is right in the middle and surrounding the pool is where one has their room.
+So, imagine waking up with a pool right in front of you.

 ALSO the hotel provides complimentary of 24 hours free fresh bean coffee, tea and fruit juices refreshment!